-Related Media: High Blood Cholesterol - Cooking Healthy Meals
+Related Media: Managing High Cholesterol: Cooking Healthy Meals

 Fat gets a bad rap, mostly for its association with weight gain and heart disease.
 However, fats are an important part of a balanced diet.
 Our bodies need fat for warmth, protection, and to carry out vital functions.

 The fats we eat effect the amount and type of cholesterol in our blood.
 There are 3 major types of cholesterol in the body, low-density lipoprotein (LDL), high-density lipoprotein (HDL), and triglycerides.
 High levels of LDLs (known as bad cholesterol) and triglycerides are a major risk factor for coronary artery disease (CAD), which leads to

 heart attack or stroke.
 However, high levels of HDLs (known as good cholesterol) reduce the risk of CAD.

 The trick is to know which fats are good and which are bad and create a balanced diet with this knowledge.
 Dietary choices can be confusing but some simple fat facts below may help.

 You probably have heard about saturated and trans fats.
 These fats do more harm than good.
 They raise you bad cholesterol levels and lower your good cholesterol.
 Limit these fats as much as possible.

 Saturated fats are associated with animal products, such as red meat, poultry with skin, lard, cream, butter, and whole-fat dairy.
 It can also be found in in bakery items and fried foods.
 Fortunately, you can control the amount of saturated fat in your diet without having to completely give up these foods.
 Look for low fat version of meat and dairy and limit your portion sizes of foods with saturated fats.